-15. A unit considering the use of a search firm or employment agency must consult with HR and use the standard University search firm agreement template before making any arrangements with an outside firm or agency.
-Any search conducted by an outside agency or search firm must meet the same federal, state, local, and University guidelines as searches conducted directly through HR.
-Departments/Units must consult with HR and, if appropriate, the Office of Legal Counsel before agreeing to any substantive changes to the search firm agreement template.
+A unit considering the use of a search firm or employment agency must consult with HR and use the standard University search firm agreement template before making any arrangements.

-16. The search firm works on behalf of the University and is responsible for the same applicant tracking HR would otherwise do, including keeping records of Affirmative Action outreach efforts, and the recruitment and selection process.
-The department/unit that contracts with a firm or agency is responsible for ensuring that any firm or agency is fully informed regarding its responsibilities for meeting the University's (AA/EEO) search documentation responsibilities.

-17. The search firm must submit a copy of all search records to the hiring department/unit before the University processes payment of the final invoice or expense reimbursement.
+- All searches conducted by an outside agency or search firm must meet the same federal, state, local, and University guidelines as searches conducted directly through HR-Talent Acquisition. - Units must consult with both HR-Talent Acquisition and the Office of Legal Counsel before agreeing to any substantive changes to the search firm agreement template. - The search firm works on behalf of the University and is responsible for the same applicant tracking the HRP, hiring manager and HR-Talent Acquisition would otherwise do, including keeping records of Affirmative Action outreach efforts, and the talent acquisition process. - The unit that contracts with a firm or agency is responsible for ensuring that any firm or agency is fully informed regarding its responsibilities for meeting the University's (AA/EEO) search documentation responsibilities. - The search firm must submit a copy of all search records to the HRP or hiring manager before the University processes payment of the final invoice or expense reimbursement.